-What's the current outlook for Belarus export sector?
+What's the current outlook for Belarus' export sector?

 However, the sanctions on machinery exports to Belarus have long-reaching effects on the economy.

-An official from the State development bank recently admitted in an interview on state TV that Belarus’ tractor production, a flagship industry for the regime, is facing major delays in production due to problems with payments, supply lines and finding buyers.
-While a tractor was previously assembled in 90 days it now takes up to 6 months according to the official.
+An official from the state development bank recently admitted in an interview on state TV that Belarus’ tractor production, a flagship industry for the regime, is facing major delays in production due to problems with payments, supply lines and finding buyers.
+While a tractor was previously assembled in 90 days it now takes up to six months according to the official.

-Due to this, the State development bank had begun lending money to the country’s mechanical engineering industry to support its production.
+Due to this, the state development bank had begun lending money to the country’s mechanical engineering industry to support its production.

-At the same time, Belarus’ only promising sector, the IT-sector is stagnating as Belarusian IT-companies are unable to close new deals due to several reasons: Belarusian banks disconnected from SWIFT; western companies don’t want to get involved with Belarusian companies; qualified workforce is leaving the country due to political repressions.
-Bne IntelliNews reported on this problem in July in two separate articles (Part I and Part II).
+At the same time, Belarus’ only promising sector, the IT sector, is stagnating as Belarusian IT companies are unable to close new deals for several reasons: Belarusian banks disconnected from SWIFT; Western companies don’t want to get involved with Belarusian companies; and, the qualified workforce is leaving the country due to political repressions. bne IntelliNews reported on this problem in July in two separate articles (Part I and Part II).

 Trade balance

-After February 24, the BYN plummeted against the USD.
-On June 11 it reached its lowest point against the USD, having decreased by 26% compared to its exchange rate on February 19.
+After February 24, the Belarusian ruble plummeted against the US dollar.
+On June 11 it reached its lowest point against the US dollar, having decreased by 26% compared to its exchange rate on February 19.

-On July 7, the BYN bounced back, and currently has a higher exchange rate to the USD than it did before February 24.
+On July 7, the Belarusian ruble bounced back, and currently has a higher exchange rate to the US dollar than it did before February 24.
 While this increase could be the result of undisclosed financial operations conducted by the Belarusian National Bank, a large part of it most likely pertains to Belarus’ managing to redirect its supply chains during this year.

-Belarus’ response to the western sanctions was the rapid implementation of an import substitution program, which is coordinated with Russia.
-It also implemented a number of lending and forced rehabilitation programs for companies facing bankruptcy.
+Belarus’ response to the Western sanctions was the rapid implementation of an import substitution programme, which is coordinated with Russia.
+It also implemented a number of lending and forced rehabilitation programmes for companies facing bankruptcy.

-Partly due to being disconnected from SWIFT, lower domestic demand due to economic stagnation and partly due to this import substitution program, Belarus’ is therefore also decreasing its imports, which improves the country’s trade balance.
+As a result of being disconnected from SWIFT, lower domestic demand due to economic stagnation and this import substitution programme, Belarus is also decreasing its imports, which improves the country’s trade balance.

 According to a recent report by the Eurasian Development Bank, Belarus’ exports decreased by 30% in the first half of 2022.
-The decrease peaked in April with a 22.9% year-on-year decrease, before slowly recovering in June, decreasing by 0.4% y/y.
+The decrease peaked in April with a 22.9% year-on-year decrease, before slowly recovering in June, when exports decreased by only 0.4% y/y.

 However, imports are decreasing faster than exports.
 While Belarus’ trade deficit was $1.1bn in January-June 2021, it was estimated to be $0.05bn in January-June 2022.